-Highbush Blueberry is a medium-sized shrub that is commonly grown for its edible qualities.
-It produces clusters of blue round berries which are usually ready for picking in mid summer.
+Southland Rabbiteye Blueberry is a medium-sized shrub that is typically grown for its edible qualities.
+It produces clusters of blue round berries which are usually ready for picking from late spring to early summer.
 The berries have a sweet taste and a juicy texture.